 Praising children’s ability reinforces a fixed mindset.
 When we praise children's ability after they experience success (by telling them they're smart after getting an A on a test, for example), it send the message that success is due to ability.
 It also send the unintentional message that failure is due to lack of ability.
 This causes children to fear failure and give up when things get tough.

 In one classic study, Dweck and her colleague, Claudia Mueller, gave fifth graders a set of moderately difficult questions from an IQ test.
-All of the children were praised for their performance.
+All of the children were praised for their performance (which was quite good, overall).
 Some of them were praised for their intelligence: “Wow…that’s a really good score.
 You must be smart at this.”
 Others were praised for their effort: “Wow…that’s a really good score.
 You must have worked really hard.”
 As expected, children praised for being smart developed a fixed mindset.
 When they experienced failure on a second set of very difficult problems, they lost their motivation and did poorly on a third set of easier problems.
 In contrast, children praised for their effort developed a growth mindset and were persistent in the face of failure.
 Their motivation and performance didn’t suffer.

 How to Foster a Growth Mindset

 If praising children’s abilities is a bad idea, what’s a parent to do?
 Dweck says that we should use process praise.
-When children succeed, we should praise the process that lead to the success:
+When children succeed, we should praise the process that led to the success:

 “I noticed how hard you studied for your English test.
 It really paid off!”